 - If performing CISC, catheterisation technique should be assessed and optimised if necessary

-- May need higher dose of antibiotics +/- for longer course if they experience recurrent UTIs
+- May need higher dose of antibiotics for a longer period if they experience recurrent UTIs

-- Try cranberry extract tablets or D-Mannose 3g daily
+- Try cranberry extract tablets or D-Mannose daily

 Current literature does not support the routine long-term use of low dose antibiotic prophylaxis due to the lack of efficacy and increase in antimicrobial resistance.
 If antibiotic prophylaxis is however required under special circumstances, we would suggest choosing three different prophylactic antibiotics according to the results of the urine cultures and to rotate between these antibiotics every six weeks.